Book Valet is a free service where our librarians curate you a personalised reading (or watching!) list.

 All you need to do is fill in the form below and tell us what you enjoy.
 If you're requesting recommendations for children and teens let us know in the comments.

-You will receive three recommendations based off your survey responses.
-We will send the recommendations through within three working days.
+You will receive three recommendations based on your survey responses.
+We will send the recommendations to you within three working days.

 You must be a member to access Book Valet - it's easy to join instantly online here!

 If you love hearing about books and book recommendations, why not listen to our book recommendation podcast In the Good Books?

 Why should you try Book Valet?

 Whether you’re in a reading rut, or looking to freshen up your viewing habits, book, film and TV recommendations are a fabulous way to jazz up your life.

 Here are three reasons we know that recommendations are just the best.